Equity by Design? On the Trade-Offs in Fairness-Driven Recommendation in Heterogeneous Two-Sided Markets: Methods

 \section{Methods}

-\looseness=-1 In the last section, we formalize two-sided fairness under the realistic facets of heterogeneity: discrete multi-item allocations, group-level consumer fairness via CVaR, and business constraints.
+In the last section, we formalize two-sided fairness under the realistic facets of heterogeneity: discrete multi-item allocations, group-level consumer fairness via CVaR, and business constraints.
 While our findings reveal the utility of studying two-sided markets under this setting, binary allocations turn fairness-aware recommendation into a mixed-integer program, which is NP-hard.
 At production scale, exact solvers become impractical, and we need tractable alternatives.

-\looseness=-1 In this section, we develop practical optimization methods for heterogeneity-aware re-ranking.
-We first present exact formulations that serve as baselines, then introduce scalable approximations: LP relaxation with rounding, and differentiable gradient-based optimization.
-These methods enable deployment at scale while preserving the essential fairness guarantees established in our formulation.
+In this section, we develop practical optimization methods for heterogeneity-aware re-ranking.
+We first present exact formulations that serve as baselines, then introduce more tractable approximations: LP relaxation with rounding, and differentiable gradient-based optimization.
+Although each ingredient of the formulation producer fairness constraints, CVaR, and GMV thresholds—has appeared in prior work, our focus here is on instantiating them \emph{jointly} so their interaction can be studied under a common re-ranking layer.
+We do not claim these methods are immediately production-ready; rather, at the problem sizes we test, the approximations scale better than the exact MIP solver while preserving most of the fairness behavior established in our formulation.